enkidevs/curriculum/Python/Core/using-lists-as-queues.md

-# Using Lists as Queues.
+# Using Lists as Queues
 author: SebaRaba

 levels: